eclipse-rdf4j/rdf4j/site/content/documentation/getting-started/index.md

   }
 {{< / highlight >}}

-## Example 04: adding an artwork's title in Dutch and English
+### Example 04: adding an artwork's title in Dutch and English

-{examples}model/Example04LanguageTags.java[Example 04] shows how we can add the title of the painting in both Dutch and English, and how we can retrieve this information back from the model:
+{{< example "Example 04" "model/Example04LanguageTags.java" >}} shows how we can add the title of the painting in both Dutch and English, and how we can retrieve this information back from the model:

 {{< highlight java "linenos=table" >}}
 Model model = builder